rafalp/Misago/dev-docs/views-forms-templates-urls.md

 ## Forms

-If a form is used by a single view, name it after the view, but change the suffix to `Form`:
+A form can be named after the view that uses it (or vice versa):

 ```python
 # `LoginView`